adamsilver/maintainablecss.com-jekyll/_chapters/08-versioning.md

 	/* new version of module */
 	.someModuleVariant2 {}

-All you have to do is create two separate modules with a unique module name and you can edit each one indepentently and in your own time.
+All you have to do is create two separate modules with a unique module name and you can edit each one independently and in your own time.